 London has a lot to offer for people of all ages - and part of good elderly care is helping to keep the mind active and engaged.
 Even if your parents have special requirements such as difficulty walking or memory problems, it’s still possible to have a great time in the capital.

 Eight Things to do with Your Ageing Parents in Birmingham

 If you are responsible for arranging care for your elderly parents, you will have explored all the possibilities to enable them to remain living independently in their own home for as long as possible.
-Whether the in-home care you have chosen is 24/7 care from a live-in carer or elderly care from a home care provider, your parents will still benefit from getting out of the house and doing something different from time to time.
 Fortunately, Birmingham has many opportunities for things you can do with older family members.
 Here are eight great ideas for places to visit.